z-bingo/Recurrent-Fully-Convolutional-Networks/README.md

 # Burst image denoising using a RNN based CNN architechture.

-This is the re-implement of the paper at https://arxiv.org/abs/1904.07483.
+This is the re-implement of the paper `End-to-End Denoising of Dark Burst Images Using Recurrent Fully Convolutional Networks` accessing at https://arxiv.org/abs/1904.07483.

 All codes are implemented by PyTorch 1.0.0 and Numpy.